 By Asher Levine and Sujata Rao

-RIO DE JANEIRO/LONDON Feb 12 (Reuters) - Emerging market stocks rose to three-week highs on Wednesday, boosted by stronger-than-expected trade data in China, but Brazil and Mexico shares were unable to hold on to early gains.
+RIO DE JANEIRO/LONDON Feb 12 Emerging market stocks rose to three-week highs on Wednesday, boosted by stronger-than-expected Chinese trade data but Brazilan stocks dipped on profit-taking after recent gains.

-China's January exports and import growth readings easily beat forecasts, data showed on Wednesday, easing concerns of a slowdown in the world's second-largest economy.
-China is a key purchaser of raw materials such as iron ore, soybeans and copper from other developing markets.
+China's January exports and imports easily beat forecasts, data showed Wednesday, easing concerns over a slowdown in the world's second-largest economy.
+China is a key purchaser of raw materials such as iron-ore, soybeans and copper from other developing markets.

-"Surprisingly strong export growth from China last month has raised hopes of a broader recovery in emerging market exports," Capital Economic wrote in a note to investors.
+"Surprisingly strong export growth from China last month has raised hopes of a broader recovery in emerging market exports," Capital Economic wrote in an investor note.

-Brazil's benchmark Bovespa index, which tends to track the outlook for China growth, retreated 0.5 percent, turning lower after a 1.6 percent rally in the previous session.
+Brazilian shares, which tend to track the outlook for Chinese growth, retreated 0.3 percent, turning lower after a 1.6 percent rally in the previous session.

-The Brazilian currency, the real , traded 0.9 percent lower against the dollar.
+The Brazilian currency, the real, was also 0.3 percent lower against the dollar.

-In Asia, the Korean won led regional currency gains, rising 0.8 percent to one-month highs, while the Thai baht strengthened 0.6 percent.
+Earlier in Asia, the Korean won led currency gains, rising to one-month highs, while the Thai baht strengthened 0.6 percent.

-Emerging stocks fell 6.6 percent in January and most emerging currencies are in the red against the euro and dollar so far this year.
+Emerging stocks fell 6.6 percent in January and most emerging currencies are in the red against the euro and dollar.

 "There has been a significant build-up of short positions and at any sign of improvement you will see a short-covering type of rally," Solot said.